mbalsamo2/mbalsamo2.github.io/_posts/2018-02-25-and_the_way_you_code_tonight.markdown

 I love how each project just energizes me even more to move into the next section and learn what else programming has in store for me.

-If you want to check out my video demo: [Foodie Cookbook Sinatra Portfolio Project]( https://www.youtube.com/watch?v=vhH7WsrwLwg&feature=youtu.be) (styling to come)
+If you want to check out my video demo: [Foodie Cookbook Sinatra Portfolio Project]( https://www.youtube.com/watch?v=vhH7WsrwLwg&feature=youtu.be) (styling to come)!